 Note: some functions may not be available to you as a result of configuration undertaken by your administrator.

 SOS mode raises an emergency alert on the Portal.
 It is used to indicate that you are in danger and require assistance.

-To trigger a phone call when SOS mode is started, tap Settings then SOS.
-Flick the "Call ... when SOS mode started" option to "on".
+To trigger a phone call when SOS mode is started, tap the "Settings" button then "SOS".
+Flick the "Call ... " option to "on".
 The number called will be defined by your administrator.
 Please see the Administration Guide for more information.

-To enable haptic feedback (vibration) when an SOS mode is acknowledged, tap Settings then SOS.
-Flick the "Vibrate once acknowledged" option to "on".
+To enable haptic feedback (vibration) when an SOS mode is acknowledged, tap the "Settings" button then "SOS".
+Flick the "Vibrate" option to "on".

 Note: on iOS, the "Vibrate on Ring" setting (tap Settings then Sounds) should also be enabled.

-To cancel SOS mode, tap the SOS button and answer "Yes" to the warning prompt.
+To cancel SOS mode, tap the "SOS" button and tap "Yes" at the warning prompt.